elrond-giants/erdjs-auth/README.md

-# Elrond Auth Providers
+# MultiversX Auth Providers

 ### Overview

-This library aims to make it easy to authenticate and sign transactions on Elrond network.
+This library aims to make it easy to authenticate and sign transactions on MultiversX network.
 It offers a common interface for all auth providers.

 ### Install